As a travel blogger, one thing I’m guaranteed to be asked for is travel advice and travel planning tips.

 It made me think about how I plan my own travels, and I realised that over the years I’ve built up my own routines for researching and deciding what to do in a new destination – routines that I’ve decided to spill the beans on with you!

-On that note, here’s a wee look behind the scenes of the suitcase stories at how I plan my travels, both near and far…
+On that note, here are some travel planning tips for you, and a wee look behind the scenes of the suitcase stories at how I plan my travels, both near and far…

 Step 1: Deciding where to go, and booking flights.